Parmigiano Reggiano vs. Pecorino Romano: lots of people are still confusing them.

 Pecorino Romano: how is it different from parmesan?

-The sheep’s milk makes pecorino taste very different from parmesan: while the latter is fruity and nutty, pecorino has a spicier, stronger flavor.
-The people from its regions of production are very fond of it and use it in many traditional recipes – in which parmesan is, of course, banned.
+And of course, the sheep’s milk makes it taste very different from parmesan: while the latter is fruity and nutty, pecorino cheese has a spicier, stronger flavor.
+The people from its regions of production are very fond of it and use it in many traditional recipes.

 This leads us to another question.

-Pecorino Romano vs. Parmigiano: in which foods are they better?
+Pecorino Romano vs. Parmigiano: which foods are they better with?

-There are also recipes that combine the two cheeses.
-For example, the traditional Genoa pesto sauce is made with both Parmigiano Reggiano and Pecorino Romano.
+Finally, there are also recipes that combine these two types of cheese.
+For instance, the traditional Genoa pesto sauce is made with both Parmigiano Reggiano and Pecorino Romano.